Semantic system: Semantic kleismas

-The 53 commas
+53 commas

 After a first cycle of 12 notes generated by a series of 12 fourths (or symmetrically 12 fifths), the most notable following cycle is a series of 53 fourths (or fifths), which produces a division of the octave into just 2 similar interval sizes, distributed in the most balanced manner (7 limmas and 5 apotomes with 12 notes, 41 commas and 12 disjunctions with 53 notes).

 Although the dimensions of commas and disjunctions are similar, as Alain Daniélou explained, these two types of commas cannot be confused and the Semantic system cannot therefore be likened to a temperament of 53 equal commas, of which the major thirds and perfect major sixths in particular are much more approximate.

-On the Semantic Daniélou-53 screen keyboard with its hexagonal keys, the yellow lines indicate the positions of the disjunctions amongst the commas : crossing this line implies a jump of one disjunction (of 4 kleismas) instead of one comma (of 3 kleismas).
+On the semantic Daniélou-53 screen keyboard with its hexagonal keys, the yellow lines indicate the positions of the disjunctions amongst the commas : crossing this line implies a jump of one disjunction (of 4 kleismas) instead of one comma (of 3 kleismas).

-Semantic System tuning
+Semantic system tuning

 Work of reference

 Several instruments were built on Alain Daniélou's request.
 The system he developed belongs to the family of just intonation scales, also sometimes called "natural" scales.
 This means that the intervals on which the scale is based are expressed in the form of ratios, composed of whole numbers with regards to both the numerator and the denominator, thus creating harmonic ratios between all the notes of the global system, in this case 53 per octave.

 This scale has the particularity of highlighting harmonics 2, 3 and 5, and their combinations.
 The intervals created by these three factors have, according to Alain Daniélou, the power to generate within the listener certain feelings and emotional reactions that are not only precise but also, apparently, universal.

 These two specific qualities; bringing together 5-limit tuning just intonation intervals and carrying an expressive content, can be found in the Hindu music theory with its 22 shrutis.

-The Martenot–Daniélou keyboard
+Martenot–Daniélou keyboard

 In 1936, Alain Daniélou worked alongside Maurice Martenot, the famous inventor of the "ondes" that bear his name, with whom he built his first keyboard, which was tuneable and displayed interval frequencies.
 He patented it the following year.
 The instrument is on display at the Musée de la Musique in Paris.

-The Shruti Venu
+Shruti Venu

 A number of years later, during his travels in India, he designed a craft-built instrument in Varanasi in 1942, which involved the use of a considerable number of bicycle wheel spokes.

 He then build a series of small bellow harmoniums called Shruti Venu, of which one, built at the University of Visva-Bharati was kept and was restored in 2016 by Klaus Blasquiz.